Rehab 4 Addiction

 It is essential that this is acknowledged during treatment because, while detoxification is a vital part of recovery, underlying complications which trigger negative behaviours will only spark addiction again in the future.

-As a result, as rehab looks to address an individual’s physical and psychological dependency on a substance, it is of equal importance that their other mental health troubles are addressed so that addiction is not allowed to resurface once treatment has concluded.
+As a result, as a drug and alcohol rehab centre looks to address an individual’s physical and psychological dependency on a substance, it is of equal importance that their other mental health troubles are addressed so that addiction is not allowed to resurface once treatment has concluded.

 Overcoming initial cravings and gaining sobriety is a huge part of addiction rehab, but the work does not stop there.